Savant322/chatbot-with-memory/README.md

 ## One-shot demo

-From root folder (test-assignment), run the following command to see if the service with chathistory works:
+After docker compose is up, run the following command to see if the service with chathistory works:

 ``` bash
 docker compose exec chatbot python /app/examples/run_demo.py